 Abstract

-Findings: While Factual neutral reporting was the most prevalent frame, it was closely followed by Sensationalism in descriptors and frames reflecting Distrust in science.
-Media narratives typically focused on individual wrongdoing and data fraud, often overlooking systemic causes of retraction.
+While factual neutral reporting was the most prevalent frame, it was closely followed by Sensationalism in descriptors and frames reflecting distrust in science.
+Media narratives typically focus on individual wrongdoing and data fraud, often overlooking systemic causes of retraction.
 The interviews revealed a universal absence of a systematic monitoring process for retractions among journalists in both countries.
-This deficit is due to time pressures, a lack of financial incentives for retrospective checks, and a reliance on luck or informal networks to detect retractions.
+This deficit is due to time pressures, a lack of financial incentives for retrospective checks and a reliance on luck or informal networks to detect retractions.
 Consequently, updating news stories following a retraction is rare, and when updates occur, they often fail to explain in plain language how the retraction influences the original claims.

-Research limitations/implications: The reliance on Altmetric.com introduced a potential bias toward English-language sources and countries, and the inclusion of blogs in the "news media" classification may overrepresent alternative narratives.
-The findings reveal a critical gap between the academic community's self-correction and the capacity for similar journalistic responsiveness, contributing to the persistent circulation of misleading scientific information.
+The reliance on Altmetric.com introduced a potential bias towards English-language sources and countries, and the inclusion of blogs in the “news media” classification may overrepresent alternative narratives.
+The findings reveal a critical gap between the academic community’s self-correction and the capacity for similar journalistic responsiveness, contributing to the persistent circulation of misleading scientific information.

 Metadata